marlanbar/sequra-challenge/part-2/README.md

 ## Files in this folder
 - `Dockerfile` — Docker image definition for ETL/dbt execution.
-- `requirements.txt` — Python dependencies for the container.
+- `spacex_etl_dag.py` — Airflow DAG for orchestrating the ETL process.
 - `README.md` — This documentation.

 ---